laurent22/massren/README.md

 	brew tap laurent22/massren
 	brew install massren

-Alternatively, the Linux method described below would work as well.
+Alternatively, the Linux method described below should work.

 If the installation fails, please follow the [instructions below](#building-from-source).